 I had a job seeker who recently read an interview guide I wrote, and said this about the beliefs he had before reading it:

 I had no idea how to really do an interview.
 My friends were just saying, ‘Do your best as it’s out of your control’.

 I think a lot of people believe this – that it’s out of your control.
 And they’re wrong.

 He went on to say:

 “Within ten to fifteen minutes, I realized that I have been doing interviews all wrong the whole time.
 I was too fixated on simply answering the questions from the interviewers about myself.
 Now I know to relate my strengths to the job duties and show them how I would help them perform the duties.”

 I think this illustrates the point I’m trying to make here – that you CAN change things and stop failing your interviews.

 I hope this article is able to convince you of that.

 The people who tell you it’s all luck or there’s nothing you can change don’t know what they’re talking about.

 So keep trying, keep going.
-You’re just one good interview away.
+You’re just one good interview away from landing a job.